staudenmeir/eloquent-eager-limit/README.md

     composer require staudenmeir/eloquent-eager-limit:"^1.0"

+Use this command if you are in PowerShell on Windows (e.g. in VS Code):

+    composer require staudenmeir/eloquent-eager-limit:"^^^^1.0"

 ## Usage

 Use the `HasEagerLimit` trait in both the parent and the related model and apply `limit()/take()` to your relationship: